slevithan/regex/README.md

 `regex` was partly inspired by and significantly improves upon [`XRegExp`](https://github.com/slevithan/xregexp)`.tag` and [regexp-make-js](https://github.com/mikesamuel/regexp-make-js).

-Version 1.0.0 was named Regex.make and used the tag name `make` instead of `regex`; hence the repo name.
+Version 1.0.0 was named Regex.make and used the tag name `make` instead of `regex`. `make` is still available as an alias.

 Crafted with ❤︎ (for developers and regular expressions) by Steven Levithan.<br>
 MIT License.